langabi/n8n-nodes-erply-api/README.md

 ErplyService should use [getServiceEndpoints](https://learn-api.erply.com/new-apis) as an input to list the correct endpoint base URLs for your account code.
 According to Erply, these service endpoints can change without prior notice.

 Rate limiting is not currently handled.

+Pagination is not currently supported, however using the take parameter for the service endpoints will return 100,000 results.

+Currently some of the Erply service endpoint swagger json definition files are not returning valid json and will result in the 'endpoint path select' field unable to load options.

 ## Resources